 It is a root cause for many anorectal problems.
 It may be simply chronic constipation or be a sign of irritable bowel syndrome (IBS).
-Bowel patterns have been classified in the literature are porting to be Rome classifications and the Rome lll definition of chronic constipation includes the following:
+Bowel patterns have been classified in the literature are porting to be Rome classifications and the Rome lll definition of IBS-C or irritable bowel syndrome with constipation includes the following:

 *Symptoms include greater than two of the following jury at least 25% of movements:

 IBS-D is irritable bowel syndrome with diarrhea as the dominate sign.
 Both diarrhea and constipation can be present as well.

 Recent underatanding of the syndrome and its cause have led to more effective diagnosis and treatment.